Gradient-based optimisation of the conditional-value-at-risk using the multi-level Monte Carlo method: Gradient based optimisation algorithm

 where $\alpha > 0$ denotes a step size parameter.
 We note that according to the procedure in \cite{Ganesh2022a}, the interval $\Theta$ can be freely selected and, hence, we can ensure that $\theta_j$ always belongs to the interior of $\Theta$, so that $\objest_\theta(\theta_j, z_j) = 0 \;\forall j \in \setN$.

-In Theorem~\ref{thm:approx_convergence} in Section~\ref{sec:exp_conv}, we show that the iterates $(\theta_j, z_j)$ converge exponentially fast in the iteration counter $j$ towards $(\theta^*,z^*)$ under additional assumptions on the objective function $\obj$ and its approximations $\objest$.
-The results of Theorem~\ref{thm:approx_convergence}, specifically the implications of Eq.~\eqref{eq:gradient_error_bound_assumption} introduced there, demonstrate that exponential convergence of the iterates $z_j$ and $\theta_j$ in $j$ can be obtained if the gradient approximation is accurate up to a tolerance that is a fraction $\eta$ of the gradient magnitude at the previous iteration.
+In Theorem~\ref{thm:approx_convergence} in Section~\ref{sec:exp_conv}, we show that the iterates $(\theta_j, z_j)$ converge Q-linearly in the iteration counter $j$ towards $(\theta^*,z^*)$ under additional assumptions on the objective function $\obj$ and its approximations $\objest$.
+The results of Theorem~\ref{thm:approx_convergence}, specifically the implications of Eq.~\eqref{eq:gradient_error_bound_assumption} introduced there, demonstrate that Q-linear convergence of the iterates $z_j$ and $\theta_j$ in $j$ can be obtained if the gradient approximation is accurate up to a tolerance that is a fraction $\eta$ of the gradient magnitude at the previous iteration.
+Such an accuracy condition was used in \cite{beiser2020adaptive}, and has been utilised in literature prior to this work.
+The interested reader is referred to \cite{byrd2012sample} and \cite{bollapragada2018adaptive}.

 The step size is selected sufficiently small, and remains fixed over all optimisation iterations, although variable step sizes and line search methods could be easily added.
 The algorithm is terminated once the gradient magnitude drops to a specified fraction of the initial value.
-We introduce here the notation $w = (\theta, z)$, $\obj_{w} = (\obj_{\theta}, \obj_z)$ and $\objest_{w} = (\objest_{\theta}, \objt_z)$ for convenience in the following.\\ \ \\
+We introduce here the notation $w = (\theta, z)$, $\objgrad = (\obj_{\theta}, \obj_z)$ and $\objestgrad = (\objest_{\theta}, \objt_z)$ for convenience in the following.\\ \ \\